emptylight370/sy-format-helper/README.md

 > - Only the listed features are a little more stable, and the features not listed in the documentation do not guarantee data integrity even if they have an entry.
 > - Be sure to back up your data, or save your content in a timely manner.
 Mishandling may lead to data loss, although it can be retracted, please use it with caution.

 Because of the duplication of functions, it is recommended to use the plugin "Text Process".
+Enable by download `package.zip` to workspace/plugins folder.

 ## How to use